 Q. What’s the major difference between Select Baseball, Travel Baseball, and Rec baseball?

-A. Recreational baseball or “rec ball” is open to anyone who is interested in playing organized baseball.
+Recreational baseball or “rec ball” is open to anyone who is interested in playing organized baseball.
 There are no tryouts, and the cost and level of time commitment are minimal.
 Teams generally practice a few times prior to the beginning of the season and roughly once a week thereafter.
-Rec baseball is great way for kids to experience team sports and learn the fundamentals of America’s pastime.
+Rec baseball is great way for kids to experience team sports and learn the fundamentals of America’s pastime (kids can join rec teams at any age, and no experience is required).
 DSA sets minimum levels of playing time so players at any skill level can gain experience through game play.
 (Because the emphasis at the recreation level is participation and learning basic skill is a somewhat relaxed environment, “rec” programs in any sport are not generally considered to be adequate preparation for competition at the High School varsity-level.
-A set of FAQs for high school age players are follow this set of FAQs-just scroll down)
+A set of FAQs for high school age players are also available at the end of this set of questions).

 “Select baseball” and “Travel baseball” are more or less synonymous, as both require prospective players to tryout for teams in a given age group.
 The term “Travel baseball” is derived from the fact that teams often travel to regional or national tournaments, where they play teams of similar age (there is a nationally recognized cutoff date for each age division, which is May 1).
 Some Travel teams are what may be referred to as “Tournament-only teams,” or for high school- or college-age players as “Showcase teams,” which play exclusively in regional or even national tournaments.
 Damascus Select teams generally play in local leagues as well as in a few tournaments, which allows our players to experience a high level of competition without having to travel every weekend.
 Select baseball usually involves a much greater level of commitment, as one might expect given the very competitive nature of baseball itself.
 DSA select teams practice indoors once or twice a week in January and February and as many as three or four times a week outside as soon as weather permits.
 During the season, which can last into July for some teams, teams generally practice or play 4 or 5 times a week.
 In addition, many players may also work with a hitting or pitching coach once or more a week.
 Looking across various programs or teams in the region, it’s not unusual for players to participate in clinics, take speed and agility training, strength training, etc. As the cost of all these activities can be considerable, parents may want to look for programs that offer professional instruction and a variety of training activities as part of team activities.
 This often allows the player the benefit of advanced and tailored training at a more manageable cost.
 All DSA select teams are required to include some component of professional instruction during the spring season.
 Unlike DSA rec baseball, there are no DSA proscribed rules for playing time, playing time is determined by the head coach based on a variety of factors including any relevant league or tournament rules.